gt-marine-robotics-group/kicad-template/README.md

 # kicad-template

 This is a KiCad Template for git-controlled KiCad projects.
+A single repository can contain multiple KiCad projects, but they should be related to each other.

 Make sure to update this README with details for your project.